emilianavt/VSeeFaceManual/README.md

     python facetracker.py -c 0 -W 1280 -H 720 --discard-after 0 --scan-every 0 --no-3d-adapt 1 --max-feature-updates 900

 Running this command, will send the tracking data to a UDP port on localhost, on which VSeeFace will listen to receive the tracking data.
 The `-c` argument specifies which camera should be used, with the first being `0`, while `-W` and `-H` let you specify the resolution.
 To see the webcam image with tracking points overlaid on your face, you can add the arguments `-v 3 -P 1` somewhere.

+Notes on running wine: First make sure you have the Arial font installed.
+You can put `Arial.ttf` in your wine prefix's `C:\Windows\Fonts` folder and it should work.
+Secondly, make sure you have the 64bit version of wine installed.
+It often comes in a package called `wine64`.
+Also make sure that you are using a 64bit wine prefix.
+After installing `wine64`, you can set one up using `WINEARCH=win64 WINEPREFIX=~/.wine64 wine whatever`, then unzip VSeeFace in ``~/.wine64/drive_c/VSeeFace` and run it with `WINEARCH=win64 WINEPREFIX=~/.wine64 wine VSeeFace.exe`.

+Starting with VSeeFace v1.13.33f, while running under wine `--background-color #00FF00` can be used to set a window background color.
+To disable wine mode and make things work like on Windows, `--disable-wine-mode` can be used.

 ### Troubleshooting